MLewisTech/CloudflareDNSQuery/README.md

 >**Only change the execution policy if you know what you are doing and accept the risks associated with changing it.**

 <br>

+1. Download the DNSExport.ps1 file.
+1. Open PowerShell or Windows Terminal.
+1. To run the script, do one of the following:
+    1. Change the directory to where the DNSExport.ps1 file is.
+You can do this with the `cd` command.
+    1. Enter the full path to the file, including the file name.
+E.g. `C:\Users\MLewisTech\Downloads\DNSExport.ps1`.

 1. Once the script loads, then press enter to continue.
 1. You will then be prompted for if you have a Cloudflare API token.